Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Technical Details for Generalized Short Path Framework

-If $H_b$ satisfies the $\theta$ short-path condition, then the spectral gap of $H_b$ is at least $\theta$, i.e., all excited states have energy at least $-1 + \theta$. \end{lemma} \begin{proof} Recall by construction, the ground state energy of $H_b$ is at most $-1$.
+\shortPathToGapLem* \begin{proof} Recall by construction, the ground state energy of $H_b$ is at most $-1$.
 Note that $\theta \leq 1$.
 Suppose, in order to arrive at a contradiction, that there are at least two orthogonal eigenstates $|\psi_1\rangle$ and $|\psi_2\rangle$, with energy strictly below $-1 + \theta$.
-Since the short-path condition is satisfied, at least one of $|\psi_1\rangle$ or $|\psi_2\rangle$ has nonzero overlap with $|\pi\rangle$.
+Since the short path condition is satisfied, at least one of $|\psi_1\rangle$ or $|\psi_2\rangle$ has nonzero overlap with $|\pi\rangle$.
 Without loss of generality, assume this is the case for $|\psi_2\rangle$.

 Now consider the state

 which is orthogonal to $|\sqrt{\pi}\rangle$.
 Since $\GSE\left(\Pi_{\perp}H_b\Pi_{\perp}\right) \leq \langle \psi'|H_b|\psi'\rangle$, and

 we get a contradiction. \end{proof}